VimKanzoGH/laravel-notify/readme.md

 > **Note**
-> This fork is intended to solve the common problem of the original Laravel Notify code polluting user code space.
+> This fork is intended to solve a [common problem](https://github.com/mckenziearts/laravel-notify/issues/84) of the original Laravel Notify code polluting user code space.

 > **Alert**
 > Necessary updates to the instructions have been made below, so be sure to read that!